 the general public in the spring, summer and fall.

-Information on public observing and other scheduled events can be found on the Public Events page.
+There are no public observing opportunites scheduled for this July.
+Future events will be posted on the Public Events page.

 If you are a teacher or leader of an educational group wishing a tour, contact us at firstname.lastname@example.org to check for availablity.
 We take reservations for a limited number of group tours in the spring, summer and early fall.